yizhoucc/turtorials/jupyter server.md

 While the setup is relatively simple, there are some common issues to keep in mind when debugging:
 - Related to SSH client: Check the SSH config file, located in `~/.ssh` for Linux and macOS, or `$HOME\.ssh\config` for Windows.
 Also, ensure the public key file is in the same folder.
-- Related to SSH server: If you encounter issues like being unable to log in without entering a password, check the server config and the authorized keys file, located at `~/.ssh/authorized_keys` for Unix-like systems and `$HOME\.ssh\authorized_keys` or `__PROGRAMDATA__/ssh/administrators_authorized_keys` for Windows.
+- Related to SSH server: If you encounter issues like being unable to log in without entering a password, check the server config and the authorized keys file, located at `~/.ssh/authorized_keys` for Unix-like systems and `$HOME\.ssh\authorized_keys` or `__PROGRAMDATA__/ssh/administrators_authorized_keys` for Windows. note ssh is for client and sshd is for server.
 - Related to Jupyter notebook: If you can't log in or start a kernel, check the notebook config file located at `~/.jupyter/jupyter_notebook_config.py`.
 Ensure that the setting allowing connections from all sources is enabled if necessary.